 “Through the provision of phone or video counselling we are making it practical and feasible for our job seekers to quickly access accredited services wherever they live.

-“Parramatta Mission was chosen as our partner because of their outstanding success and common approach in delivering mental health services.
+“Uniting was chosen as our partner because of their outstanding success and common approach in delivering mental health services.
 Their wrap around services are exceptional.

 “We know that work and financial independence have long contributed to improving a person’s mental wellbeing, building confidence and creating change,” Ms Nicholls said.